HeadlessHorseless/Headless-Downloads/README.md

 # Headless-Downloads
 ## Cheats:
 - Quick warning: Most of these cheats ARE VAC detected
+- Some of these cheats are broken and are left here so you can use them in older builds of tf2
 - DO NOT USE ON YOUR MAIN
 - ~~hackerinstall~~ (tf2) (downloader) (REMOVED)
 - ~~Premium Lmaobox crack~~ (REMOVED)